-Each student is required to report his or her correct address at the time of registration each term.
-If any change in residence is made during the term, a report of the new address must be filed promptly on forms available in the Off-Campus Housing Office, 302 Student Services Building.
-Failure to report your correct address can result in the cancellation of your registration.
+Each student is expected to complete accurately and honestly any University record.
+This includes information given on registration cards, automobile and bicycle registration, and student identification cards.
+In addition, each student is required to report his or her correct address at the time of registration each term.
+If any change in residence is made during the term, a report of the new address must be filed promptly on forms available in the Off-Campus Housing Office, 101 Student Services Building.
+Falsification or altering of a University record or failure to report your correct address can result in the cancellation of your registration.

-ASSOCIATED WOMEN STUDENT REGULATIONS
+ASSOCIATED WOMEN STUDENTS - WOMEN'S REGULATIONS

 Hold it men!
 Don't pass up this section - it's important that every fellow know about such things as closing hours and signing out.
+Of course, women students are responsible for being familiar with all the information concerning women's regulations contained in the A.W.S.
+Handbook.